fed/config/README.md

-# Developer's macOS Fresh Install 🖥
+# Frontend Mac Setup 🖥

 This document describes how I set up my development environment on a new MacBook.